Postnatal depression: what is it?

-At one end of the spectrum is ‘baby blues’, affecting about 80 per cent of new mothers, almost expected by all mothers.
+At one end of the spectrum is ‘baby blues’, affecting about 80 per cent of new mothers.
 It usually occurs between the third and tenth day after birth.
 Symptoms include tearfulness, anxiety, mood fluctuations and irritability.
 The ‘blues’ are transient and will pass with understanding and support.

 At the other end of the spectrum is puerperal or postnatal psychosis.
 This affects one in 500 mothers, usually in the first 3 to 4 weeks after delivery.
 Postnatal psychosis is a serious condition.
 The mother herself may be unaware she is ill, as her grasp on reality is affected.
 Symptoms include severe mood disturbance (either marked elation or depression or fluctuations from one to the other), disturbance in thought processes, bizarre thoughts, insomnia, and inappropriate responses to the baby.
 There is risk to the life of both mother and baby if the problem is not recognised and treated.
 Postnatal psychosis requires a hospital stay.
 With appropriate treatment, women suffering from postnatal psychosis fully recover.

-Between the ‘blues’ and psychosis lies postnatal depression (PND).
-More than 15 per cent of women develop postnatal depression.
-Many women do not know that postnatal depression can occur unexpectedly after delivery and typically blame themselves, their partners or their baby for the way they feel.
-Some try hard to ‘snap out of it’ without understanding that women with PND have little control over the way they are feeling.
+Between the ‘blues’ and psychosis lies postnatal depression.
+One in 7 women are diagnosed with postnatal depression each year in Australia (Deloitte 2012).
+The total number may be higher as many more struggle without seeking a diagnosis or support.
+Many women do not know that postnatal depression can occur after delivery and typically blame themselves, their partners or their baby for the way they feel.
+Some try hard to ‘snap out of it’ without understanding that women with postnatal depression have little control over the way they are feeling.
 It is very important for women and their partners to learn to recognise the signs and symptoms of postnatal depression so that they can ask for help as early as possible.

 Postnatal depression should be viewed as a bio-psycho-social condition that has an impact on the woman’s biological, psychological (spiritual) and social (cultural) wellbeing.
 Factors that contribute to postnatal depression come from all these areas and result in a variety of symptoms.
 A different combination of factors is responsible for each woman’s unique experience of postnatal depression.
 Strategies for managing postnatal depression towards recovery must address all bio-psycho-social aspects of the woman’s life.
 This usually requires a combination of interventions.